 Discover 10 necessary bar tools for lazy mixologists.

-The first step in crafting a New York Sour is to gather and measure the bourbon, freshly squeezed lemon juice and simple syrup.
+The first step is to gather and measure the bourbon, freshly squeezed lemon juice and simple syrup.
 We use a Japanese jigger to get accurate measurements and easy pours for all three of these liquids.

 Purchase a Japanese Jigger if you don’t have a jigger or want an inexpensive upgrade.